MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **Data_UserAgent** - Header Tags

+### Office.Docs.Shared.PremiumFeatureMessageBar

+This event collects free users’ taps on a premium feature that resides behind the paywall.
+The data is used to understand the set of features consumers are interacting with as they convert to a paid user.
+This tells us the preferred entry points of the users and improve the user experience.

+The following fields are collected:

+- **featureId** - TCID for premium feature on which user taps

 ### Office.iOS.Paywall.SKUChooser.BuyButtonTap

 Critical usage telemetry is collected to indicate when the user taps the Purchase/Buy Button.
 The data is used to infer the usage pattern and conversion metric for users who attempt to buy a subscription in the app.